rvtr/Cookie-Clicker-C64/README.md

 ### Credits and Notes

-Credits: [Orteil](https://orteil.dashnet.org/) (for making the original cookie clicker game)
+Credits: [@Orteil](https://orteil.dashnet.org/) (for making the original cookie clicker game)

+Note:
-Note: Due to the way I have everything set up my commits will appear as commits by drskinner.
+- Due to the way I have everything set up my commits will appear as commits by drskinner.
+- Editing program lines larger than 80 characters in CBM BASIC will result in parts of them being deleted.